SammyShaw/SammyShaw.github.io/_posts/2025-03-07-cnn-Toy-Robot.md

 ### Dropout Overview
 Dropout is a technique used in Deep Learning primarily to reduce the effects of over-fitting.
 As we have seen, *over-fitting* happens when the network learns the patterns of the training data so specifically that it essentially memorizes those images as the class of object itself.
 Then when it sees the same class of object in a different image (in the validation or test set), it cannot recognize it.

-*Dropout* is a technique in which, for each batch of observations that is sent forwards through the network, a pre-specified portion of the neurons in a hidden layer are randomly deactivated.
+*Dropout* is a technique in which, for each batch of observations that is sent forwards through the network, a pre-specified portion (typically 20-50%) of the neurons in a hidden layer are randomly deactivated.
 This can be applied to any number of the hidden layers.
-When neurons are deactivated - they take no part in the passing of information through the network.
+When neurons are temporarily deactivated - they take no part in the passing of information through the network.

 The math is the same, the network will process everything as it always would (taking the sum of the inputs multiplied by the weights, and adding a bias term, applying activation functions, and updating the network’s parameters using Back Propagation) - but now some of the neurons are simply turned off.
 If some neurons are turned off, then the other neurons have to jump in and pick up the slack (so to speak).
 If those other neurons were previously dedicated to certain very specific features of training images, they will now be forced to generalize a bit more.
 If over-trained neurons that were turned off in one epoch jump back in in the next, they now contend with a model that has found more generalizable patterns and will have to tune accordingly.

 Over time, with different combinations of neurons being ignored for each mini-batch of data - the network becomes more adept at generalising and thus is less likely to overfit to the training data.
-Since no particular neuron can rely on the presence of other neurons, and the features with which they represent - the network learns more robust features, and are less susceptible to noise.
+Since no particular neuron can rely on the presence of other neurons, and the features with which they represent, neurons cannot *co-adapt* - the network learns more robust features, and are less susceptible to noise.

 ### Implementing Dropout